purescript/registry-dev/SPEC.md

 - `location`: a valid [`Location`](#location)
 - `owners` (optional): a non-empty array of [`Owner`](#owner)
 - `description` (optional): a description of your library as a plain text string, not markdown, up to 300 characters
-- `files` (optional): a non-empty array of globs, where globs are used to match files outside the `src` directory you want included in your package tarball
+- `includeFiles` (optional): a non-empty array of globs, where globs are used to match file paths (in addition to the `src` directory and other [always-included files](#always-included-files)) that you want included in your package tarball
+- `excludeFiles` (optional): a non-empty array of globs, where globs are used to match file paths in your package source to exclude them (in addition to the [always-ignored files](#always-ignored-files)) from your package tarball.
+- `dependencies`: dependencies of your package as key-value pairs where the keys are [`PackageName`](#packagename)s and values are [`Range`](#range)s; this is a required field, but if you have no dependencies you can provide an empty object.

+Note:

-  - Globs must contain only `*`, `**`, `/`, `.`, `..`, and characters for Linux file paths.
+- Globs you provide at the `includeFiles` and `excludeFiles` keys must contain only `*`, `**`, `/`, `.`, `..`, and characters for Linux file paths.
 It is not possible to negate a glob (ie. the `!` character), and globs cannot represent a path out of the package source directory.
-- `dependencies`: dependencies of your package as key-value pairs where the keys are [`PackageName`](#packagename)s and values are [`Range`](#range)s; this is a required field, but if you have no dependencies you can provide an empty object.
+- When packaging your project source, the registry will first "include" your `src` directory and always-included files such as your `purs.json` file.
+Then it will include files which match globs indicated by the `includeFiles` key ([always-ignored files](#always-ignored-files) cannot be included).
+Finally, it will apply the excluding globs indicated by the `excludeFiles` key to the included files ([always-included files](#always-included-files) cannot be excluded).
-  - All dependencies you provide must exist in the registry, and the dependency ranges must be solvable (ie. it must be possible to produce a single version of each dependency that satisfies the provided version bounds, including any transitive dependencies).
+- Dependencies you provide at the `dependencies` key must exist in the registry, and the dependency ranges must be solvable (ie. it must be possible to produce a single version of each dependency that satisfies the provided version bounds, including any transitive dependencies).

 For example: